Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_Common_Mistakes_when_Creating_a_Custom_End-User_UAI_Image.md

 # Troubleshoot Common Mistakes when Creating a Custom End-User UAI Image

-There a several problems that may occur while making or working with a custom end-user UAI images.
+There are several problems that may occur while making or working with custom end-user UAI images.
 The following are some basic troubleshooting questions to ask:

 * Does `SESSION_NAME` match an actual entry in `cray bos v1 sessiontemplate list`?
 * Is the `SESSION_ID` set to an appropriate UUID format?
 Did the `awk` command not parse the UUID correctly?